 Are there any other considerations?

 Running a clan tournament is a huge commitment.
 If you are not prepared for the amount of work that is required to run a successful clan tournament you should not start one!
 Abandoning a clan tournament will most likely result in you never getting privileges for any future clan events.
 If you have questions regarding the effort that goes into a clan tournament feel free to discuss with a Clan Director or one of the many Tournament Organizers that have run successful and fun clan tournaments in the past.

 The Clan Directors feel that clan tournaments have added fun opportunities for clans to compete against each other.
 Clan tournaments have created unique match-ups that would not have otherwise occurred and are good for the clan community.
-If you have any questions or concerns, please feel free to contact any Clan Director to assist you.
-Finally, remember that the Clan Directors issue privileges and preliminary opinions on medal eligibility based on the rules set at the beginning of your tournament.
-If you change rules, enforce harsh penalties that were not in the original rules, or alter policies without first clearing it with the Clan Directors (like at the start of any clan tournament) you run the risk of losing your privileges or losing the ability to receive medals for your tournament.
+If you have any questions or concerns, please feel free to contact the Clan Tournament Director to assist you.
+Finally, remember that the Clan Tournament Director issue privileges and preliminary opinions on medal eligibility based on the rules set at the beginning of your tournament.
+If you change rules, enforce harsh penalties that were not in the original rules, or alter policies without first clearing it with the Clan Tournament Director (like at the start of any clan tournament) you run the risk of losing your privileges or losing the ability to receive medals for your tournament.
 This is something everyone wants to avoid.

 Medal for Clan Tournament/Event Organizers

 Anybody who organizes and successfully completes a clan tournament or event will be awarded a General Contribution Medal, as long as the tournament/event follows the same guidelines/rules that apply to players to be eligible for a Clan Achievement Medal.